Jack Conger: Gas station incident during 2016 Olympics

 According to anonymous police sources, Conger and Bentz told the police that Lochte's robbery story was fabricated.
 The Associated Press reported that Conger and Bentz "refuted Lochte's claim that the group was held up by armed assailants".
 Conger confirmed the group was confronted by two armed security guards with guns, one "pointed at" Conger.

 After Conger returned to the United States, in a statement he apologized and admitted the team had urinated on an alleyway wall, and wrote that Lochte removed a poster from a wall.
 Fellow swimmer Gunnar Bentz confirmed the swimmers had returned to a taxi but were ordered out of the taxi by two armed security men who both pointed their guns at the swimmers and commanded them to sit on the pavement before an interpreter arrived.
 Both Conger and Bentz's statements confirm that Lochte ripped a poster down and approached the guards, but refute witnessing any damage caused to the bathroom.

-Post Rio
+Post Rio de Janeiro

 At the 2017 NCAA Championships, Conger helped lead the Longhorns to their third-straight team title.
 He broke the U.S. Open and American Records in the 200 fly individually, and was part of three championships relays for Texas.